Counselling qualifications and experience

 My core training is in the person-centred approach to counselling, sometimes also called Rogerian psychotherapy because it is based on the work of the American psychologist Carl Rogers.
 I have trained with some of the most innovative writers and teachers in this approach: Brian Thorne, Campbell Purton and Mike Worrall.

 I have a background in philosophy, holding a doctorate from the University of Cambridge, and having worked as an academic at the University of St Andrews and the University of Oxford.
-I have also spent some years working in the IT industry.
+I also spent some years working in the IT industry.

 I have an interest in the spiritual dimensions of life, meditation and mindful living.
 I find it interesting to consider some of the big questions such as the meaning or purpose of life or the nature of human identity.
 I have an interest in a technique called ‘focusing’, which was first described and popularised by the psychotherapist and philosopher Eugene Gendlin.
 Focusing involves taking a step back from ones familiar thoughts and feelings about a particular life situation, and getting a broader ‘felt sense’ of the situation that derives from a clear space of attention.
 Felt senses are often expressed in an embodied way.
 The technique of focusing can help people find more creative ways forward when they are stuck in old thought or feeling patterns.